gaia-platform/GaiaPlatform/production/catalog/README.md

 ```

-Execute DDL statements in `airport.ddl` file, generate header files to the
+Execute DDL statements in `airport.ddl` file, generate header files in the
 `airport` directory for tables in the `airport` database.

 ```